-- An I-jet or I-jet Trace in-circuit debugging probe or a J-Link Ultra debug probe.
-Note that power debugging is not possible when using I-jet Trace with ETM. - A TI MSP-FET debug probe, featuring the EnergyTraceTM technology provided by Texas Instruments.
-The TI MSP-FET probe outputs voltage, current, and energy information.
+- An I-jet or I-jet Trace in-circuit debugging probe.
+Note that power debugging is not possible when using I-jet Trace with ETM. - For more accurate power debugging, you can connect the I-scope probe between the I-jet/I-jet Trace probe and the target board.
+I-scope adds detailed current and voltage measurement capability. - A J-Link Ultra debug probe and a Cortex-M device with SWO. - A TI MSP-FET debug probe, featuring the EnergyTraceTM technology provided by Texas Instruments, and a TI MSP-FET device.
+The probe outputs voltage, current, and energy information. - A TI XDS110 debug probe, featuring the EnergyTraceTM technology provided by Texas Instruments, and a Texas Instruments device.
+The probe outputs voltage, current, and energy information.